geometalab/GhostAR/README.md

 If you haven't already installed the Java Development Kit download it from the [Oracle Website](https://www.oracle.com/technetwork/java/javase/downloads/index.html).
 Add the path to the JDK the same way you did with the SDK in the Unity Editor.
 The default path to your JDK is `C:\Program Files\Java\jdk[version]`.
 [Version] referring to your currently installed JDK Version.

+## Problems while building the APK

+### SDK not found

+If you encounter errors while building the APK such as: `Unable to list target platforms.
+Please make sure the android sdk path is correct.
+See the Console` double check if the Path to your SDK is correct, and refer to this [solution](http://answers.unity.com/answers/1326427/view.html).
+If that didn't work as well try to change the JDK Version to 8.
+You might have to uninstall the other JDK Version you have installed.
+Don't download the Android Native Development Kit (NDK) as it is not necessary/used for this project.

+### Gradle Build failed

+Change the build type in the _Player Settings_ to _Internal_.

 ## Vuforia